1661SONS/highlight/README.md

 ## overview

-just a living styleguide for the project 3 Highlight app
+living wireframes for the project 3 Highlight app